Cindy Pugh: Minnesota House of Representatives

 Pugh was first elected to the Minnesota House of Representatives in 2012.
 Pugh, a Tea Party leader, followed "Republican Michele Bachmann’s call to politics."

 Democrat Kelly Morrison, a first-time candidate, defeated Pugh in the 2018 general election.
 Morrison's election represents the first time the bulk of the area composing today's District 33B have been represented by a member of the DFL party in nearly 4 decades.

 Personal life

 Pugh is married to her husband, Jack.
 They have two children and reside in Chanhassen, Minnesota.

 Political activities

 Pugh was a co-founder of the Southwest Metro Tea Party and follower of Michele Bachmann.

 Controversies

 Pugh and two other Republicans generated controversy in 2018 when they claimed to have knowledge of a "plot to 'mobilize Muslims to infiltrate our Republican caucuses'."
 The chairperson of the Minnesota Republican Party later rejected the post, stating that Muslims were welcome to caucus with Republicans and noting that "there is no religious test to participate in the Republican caucus."
-Pugh later renounced the post, but charges of Islamaphobia based on this event and others continued to follow her.
+Pugh later renounced the post, but charges of Islamophobia based on this event and others continued to follow her.